jeremyreeder/gridscout/docs/index.md

 [Gmap4][gmap4] to give aerial views in your web browser.
 From there, you can access other online resources such as topographic and street-level views.
 Strictly speaking, however, these are not part of GridScout™.

+![Sceenshot of a GridScout™ aerial view of a petroleum refinery](images/aerial-screenshot.png)

 # Seriously, paper maps?
 Going into battle dependent on vulnerable infrastructure is unwise.
 So yes,